 - Basics: brush up on your essential techniques.

-This photomontage by Serbian illustrator Becha was created for an haute couture fashion editorial called Silent Spring that appeared in her home country’s Faar magazine.
+The photomontage at the top of this feature was created by Serbian illustrator Becha for an haute-couture fashion editorial called Silent Spring that appeared in her home country’s Faar magazine.

 In this tutorial, you’ll learn how to incorporate all these elements into one image and get a dreamy, surreal atmosphere inspired by nature.
 Becha explains how to make ceramic facial masks that match a model’s face and how to give vector lettering a three-dimensional look.
 She also looks at how textures can be used to enhance an atmosphere and how adjustment layers can integrate unusual elements.

 Here Erik Herrström shows you how to add different lighting effects in Photoshop using brushes, the Lasso tool and adjustment layers.
 The goal is to create an image with a deep blue/magenta cast, in keeping with the cold outer-space backdrop.

 You will also learn to add simple shadows.
 Finally Eric shows how to use adjustment layers and filters to get the look you want.